United Airlines overbooking policy explained

 Air passengers’ chances of not getting on their flight due to overbooking are roughly 1:1,000.
 This does not seem too bad unless you are the unfortunate winner in this game of chance.
 United Airlines is not the champion of overbooking.
 This airline even offers some nifty benefits to volunteers willing to give up their seats.

 If you are forced to miss your flight because of overbooking, we got great news for you — you’re entitled to compensation.
 DoNotPay can help you obtain it in only a couple of clicks.
-You can access the app via any browser or on an iOS device.
+You can access the app via any browser.

 How to seek compensation for a United Airlines overbooked flight on your own

 You’ve just missed your flight due to overbooking, and you’re sitting at the airport wondering what to do about it.
 Your options depend on one thing — did you give up your seat voluntarily?
 If so, United offered you benefits according to their policy (more on them later), and you accepted them.
 In this scenario, give up your thoughts about compensation.
 You accepted a deal, and they don’t owe you anything outside of it.

 You might have been denied boarding involuntarily.
 You are the unfortunate winner of the air travel lottery.
 That makes you more than eligible for compensation.
 The airline may try to offer you travel vouchers or the United miles.
 We advise you not to take these.
 They are the company’s way to quickly appease distressed passengers before they realize they may be entitled to much more.

 Let’s say you took our advice and decided to avoid all the traps.
 You opted to file a claim for compensation.
 The great thing is that you can start acting toward that goal at the airport.
 The not-so-great thing is the fact that it’s not going to be easy.